ArcelorMittal lowers forecast for global steel demand

 That compared with its previous forecast, given in February, for growth of between 3.5 and 4 percent and last year's 3.5 percent expansion.

-ArcelorMittal itself, which sells about 85 percent of its steel in Europe and the Americas, retained its own forecast that it would report a core profit of about $8.0 billion in 2014, up from $6.9 billion (4 billion pounds) in 2013.
+ArcelorMittal itself, which sells about 85 percent of its steel in Europe and the Americas, retained its own forecast that it would report a core profit of about $8.0 billion in 2014, up from $6.9 billion in 2013.

 It said this was predicated on a 3 percent increase in steel shipments, a moderate pick-up of steel margins, 15 percent higher iron ore sales and average ore prices of about $120 per tonne.
 They have fallen to about $105 now.

-ArcelorMittal shares were trading down 2.5 percent at 1110 BST at 11.61 euros, making them among the weakest performers in the FTSEurofirst 300 index of leading European stocks.
+ArcelorMittal shares were trading down 2.5 percent at 1010 GMT at 11.61 euros, making them among the weakest performers in the FTSEurofirst 300 index .FTEU3 of leading European stocks.

 Analysts said first-quarter results were broadly in line with expectations, with solid numbers in Brazil and Europe and weakness in a weather-hit United States and its mining business, where ArcelorMittal is seeking to increase iron ore output.